arushi32588/bttai-humans-vs-llms/README.md

 # bttai-humans-vs-llms

+# Dataset

+How to use the dataset:
+from datasets import load_dataset ds = load_dataset("lmarena-ai/arena-human-preference-55k")

 # Project Overview
 What do humans ask LLMs?
 We will explore a popular benchmark of human-LLM dialogues, Chatbot Arena, to answer this question.
 We will use